-KARACHI: Pakistan Stock Exchange remained under pressure during the outgoing week ended on April 28, 2022 on investor concerns over expected interest rate hike in upcoming monetary policy after abnormal increase in KIBOR and T-bill rates.
+KARACHI: Pakistan Stock Exchange remained under pressure during the outgoing week ended on November 18, 2022 due to selling on investor concerns over prevailing political situation in the country.

 Copyright Business Recorder, 2022